Valuation Layer

 Our Thesis

-We do not buy better technology.
-We close the structural gap in which good technology lingers.
+We do not buy a better sector.
+We close the structural gap in which good substance lingers under the wrong ownership logic.

 Three Yield Layers